mcmonkeyprojects/KeyboardChatterBlocker/README.md

 Keyboard Chatter Blocker
 ------------------------

-## Status

-In-dev still, check back later.
+Keyboard chatter blocker is a quick handy tool to block mechanical keyboard chatter on Windows PCs.

+Click [here](#setup) for the steps to get it running.

 ---

-Keyboard chatter blocker is a quick handy tool to block mechanical keyboard chatter on Windows PCs.

 ### The Problem